-Firstly, you need to decide what type of volunteering placement you want to do; this will likely depend upon your current skillset but should also be something you’re interested in too.
-Remember, you’ll be donating your time for free so a genuine interest and positive attitude is essential.
+Firstly, you need to decide what type of volunteering placement you want to do; this will likely depend upon your current skill set but should also be something you’re interested in too.
+Remember, you’ll be donating your time for free so a genuine interest and a positive attitude are essential.

 There are so many possibilities out there when it comes to volunteering, with everything from charity shops to schools needing an extra pair of hands, there’s something to suit everyone.
 When it comes to more skilled placements medical volunteering is a popular option, especially if you live in or near an area which has poor healthcare.
 Healthcare volunteering is an experience like no other, so make sure you know what to expect from a medical placement.